Exceptional groups and the $s$-arc-transitivity of vertex-primitive digraphs, I: Proof of Theorem

 \end{enumerate}

-We note that maximal subgroups $H_v$ satisfying (v)--(xxii) are subgroups of maximal rank.
-For these subgroups of maximal rank, one may recall notations in Subsection~\ref{subsec:torus}.
-Let the Dynkin diagram of $G=E_6$ be as follows, where $\alpha_1,\ldots,\alpha_6$ are simple roots.
+We note that the maximal subgroups appearing in cases~(ii)--(xi) and (xvi)-(xxiii) are subgroups of maximal rank.
+For these subgroups we shall use the notation set up in Subsection~\ref{subsec:torus}.
+Let the Dynkin diagram of $G = E_6$ be as follows, where $\Pi=\{\alpha_1,\dots,\alpha_6\}$ is the set of the simple roots.